-Consultants provide investigators with direction and support, but do not provide data analysis services — though consultants may discuss methods of analysis appropriate for an investigator's data and illustrate how analysis may be done using JMP statistical software.
-The Department of Health Sciences Research (HSR) (must be logged in to the Mayo network) is available as a resource for Mayo investigators in need of more extensive statistical analysis support.
+Consultants provide investigators with direction and support, but do not provide data analysis services — though consultants may discuss methods of analysis appropriate for an investigator's data and illustrate how analysis may be done using JMP statistical software or qualitative analysis software.
+The Department of Health Sciences Research (HSR) (must be logged in to the Mayo network) is available as a resource for Mayo investigators in need of more extensive analysis support.

 Consultations may include: